Legal and Compliance

-- In case if you have any questions about the third-party partners and their cookies policy, you may contact them directly.
+- In case you have any questions about the third-party partners and their cookies policy, you may contact them directly.

 - Check your mobile device for settings that control ads based on your interactions with the applications on your device.
 For example, on your iOS device, enable the “Limit Ad Tracking” setting, and on your Android device, enable the “Opt-out of Ads Personalization” setting.